-Coupang, Inc. ranks below the peer group median, with stability as the least supportive dimension.
+Coupang, Inc. ranks among the weaker positions in its peer group, with a relatively even profile across the main dimensions.
 The market setup has weakened, with clear trend damage and relative performance under pressure.
 Price action is lagging the structural profile — current market behavior is not yet confirming the structural position.

 Peer-relative scores, weakest to strongest